 Map it All Out

 Once you’ve established your categories and identified any immediate gaps in coverage, it’s time to map everything out into an organized editorial content calendar.
 We recommend checking out this post on topic clusters by HubSpot, but here’s the gist:

 Now, how you create your clusters may depend on your business strategy and goals.
 For instance, if you run monthly or seasonal campaigns, it makes sense to build your clusters according to that.
 Also, if you have one particularly prominent product, service, or topic, you may want to write cluster content for that at twice the rate of your subtopics.

 Execution all depends on what you’re trying to achieve, and how you’re trying to achieve it.
 But the advice here is applicable to any site or business that’s trying to establish a content marketing calendar and fill in topical gaps.
-Once you have all the information you need, choose an editorial calendar template, and fill it in.
+Once you have all the information you need, choose an editorial calendar, and fill it in.